Country Report for Kazakhstan

 Sentence for crime

 Corporal punishment is unlawful as a sentence for crime.
-There is no provision for judicial corporal punishment in the Criminal and Executive Code 2014.
+There is no provision for judicial corporal punishment in article 40 of the Penal Code 2014.

 [2] 24 July 2003, CRC/C/SR. 886, Summary record of 886th meeting, para.
 15